camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 # Filter

 The filter function on the bottom of the Process Definition View in the `Process Instances` tab allows you to find certain instances by filtering for variables, business keys, activity IDs or date and time.
 In addition, you can filter for the process definition version by selecting the version of a process on the left side of the Process Definition View.
 Beyond that you can combine different filters as logical *AND* relation.
-Filter expressions on variables must be specified as `variableName OPERATOR value` where the *operator* may be one of the following terms `=`, `!=`, `>`, `>=`, `<`, `<=`, `like`.
+Filter expressions on variables must be specified as `variableName OPERATOR value` where the *operator* may be one of the following terms: `=`, `!=`, `>`, `>=`, `<`, `<=`, `like`.
 Apart from the `like` operator, the operator expressions do not have to be separated by spaces.
 The `like` operator is for string variables only.
 You can use `%` as wildcard in the *value* expression.
 String and date values must be properly enclosed in quotes `" "`.

-{{< note title="Complexe Datatypes" class="info" >}}
+{{< note title="Complex Data Types" class="info" >}}
   Please be aware that this feature does not support complex data types.
 {{< /note >}}